 While not all user engagement signals may be indexable, they can still play a role in page engagement.
 Afterall, session duration is a key indication of interest, even with the problem of idle pages.
 Implicit indicators, like mouse hovers, play a role in user monitoring systems.

 Users that frequent your website (return visitors) give your website great behavioral signals.
 If users are returning to your website than you are offering a good service or have a good UI.
 Getting people to come back to your website multiple times is great for local rankings (correlative).

 Where you are accessing websites from has an impact on the behavioral signal.
 People interact with websites different depending on if they are on a mobile device or a desktop computer.
 Having a website that is responsive (works on all devices) is very important for this ranking factor.

 Google has a simple mobile-friendly test to analyze your URL to see if the page has a mobile-friendly design.
 Websites should be accessible and navigational on any device your visitors are browsing from.

 Click through rate is how many times your website is seen in Google and how much it is clicked.
 The formula for CTR is:

 This is one of the most prominent search quality feedback in many algorithms for search.
 Increasing your CTR can be done by adding rich snippets, getting reviews, add phone extension and schema.org structured data.

 Personalization refers to the unique results per user.
-Its the convergence of local, social and mobile which is personalized to each persons search results.
+Its the convergence of local, social and mobile which is personalized to each person’s search results.

-In conclusion, if you have a brick and mortar business or even a online web business, local SEO is an important piece of having an online presence.
+In conclusion, if you have a brick and mortar business or even an online web business, local SEO is an important piece of having an online presence.
 Customers look to Google for reviews and authority links for brand trust.